tenfoldpath/tenfoldpath.com/_posts/2023-07-20-nutrition.md

 Carbohydrates are a critical part of a functional diet.
 Do not avoid eating them to be "healthy."
 Consumption of _refined_ carbohydrates like white flour and added sugar can impact your [metabolic health][1] and should be done in moderation.
-Favor longer-digesting, lower [glycemic index][2] sources of carbohydrates like beans, legumes, sweet potatoes, and [cruciferous vegetables][3].
+Favor longer-digesting, lower [glycemic index][2] sources of carbohydrates like whole grains (it's best if they're not ground into flour), legumes (beans, lentils peanuts), sweet potatoes, [cruciferous vegetables][3], and others [too numerous to list here](https://www.sciencedirect.com/science/article/pii/S0002916523058409?via=ihub).
-Eating carbohydrates _in combination_ with fat and protein helps regulate their digestion and absorption.
+Eating carbohydrates _in combination_ with fat, protein, and fiber helps regulate their digestion and absorption.

 The common dietary sugars are glucose and fructose.
 Table sugar is about a 50/50 mix of glucose and fructose while high-fructose corn syrup is 60% fructose and 40% glucose.